McTelvin Agim: Denver Broncos

-Agim was selected by the Denver Broncos with the 95th overall pick in the third round of the 2020 NFL Draft.
+Agim was selected by the Denver Broncos with the 95th overall pick in the third round of the 2020 NFL draft.
 The Broncos acquired this selection by trading wide receiver Emmanuel Sanders to the San Francisco 49ers.
-Before his rookie season, Agim chose to wear jersey number 95 because he was drafted 95th overall.
+Before his rookie season, Agim chose to wear jersey number 95 because he was selected 95th overall.

 On August 30, 2022, Agim was waived by the Broncos and signed to the practice squad the next day.
 He was released on December 13.

-Indianapolis Colts
+Indianapolis Colts (first stint)

 On December 15, 2022, Agim was signed to the Indianapolis Colts practice squad.
 He signed a reserve/future contract on January 9, 2023.

+On August 30, 2023, Agim was waived by the Colts and re-signed to the practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.

+Houston Texans

+On January 16, 2024, Agim was signed to the Houston Texans practice squad.
+He signed a reserve/future contract on January 22, 2024.
+He was waived on August 27.

+Indianapolis Colts (second stint)

+On August 29, 2024, Agim was signed to the Indianapolis Colts practice squad.
+He was released on September 17.

+Tennessee Titans

+On September 27, 2024, Agim signed with the Tennessee Titans practice squad.
+He signed a reserve/future contract on January 6, 2025.
+On April 16, Agim was waived by the Titans.

+Cincinnati Bengals

+On July 20, 2025, Agim signed with the Cincinnati Bengals.
+He was waived on August 25.

 Personal life

 Agim grew up in a low-income family in Texarkana, Texas.
-He faced hunger issues as a child and occasionally shoplifted, leading to at least one weekend in juvenile detention at age fourteen.
 He won two Arkansas high school state shot put championships.
 Agim is nicknamed "Sosa" because of his similar appearance to Chief Keef.